12 Safest Cities In The UK (2023 Update)

 |Average House Price:||£300,000|

-The city has been voted top European Tourism City of the Year, the safest place to visit, and Best Place to Live, cementing its place in a list of safest cities in the UK.
-With a population of just over 200,000, modern York does still retain much of its ancient appeal and Roman architecture but also offers modern bars, trendy cafes, and a host of places of to shop and relax.
+The city has been voted the top European Tourism City of the Year, the safest place to visit, and Best Place to Live, cementing its place in a list of safest cities in the UK.
+With a population of just over 200,000, modern York still retains much of its ancient appeal and Roman architecture but also offers modern bars, trendy cafes, and a host of places of to shop and relax.

 Average house prices are £300,000, which is reasonable for a modest to large city, and there are hundreds of traditional pubs, some of which are several hundred years old.